SirPhilip3/Obsidian-Uni/Magistrale/1 anno/Cryptography/Ciphers.md

 ## AES

-*Advanced Encryption Standard* is a cipher that is composed of simple , linear , operation and one *non-linear component* in order to avoid known-plaintexts attacks
+*Advanced Encryption Standard* is a *symmetric* cipher that is composed of simple , linear , operation and one *non-linear component* in order to avoid known-plaintexts attacks

 The composed operations give a *non-idempotent cipher* that is iterated for a fized number of *rounds*